 This also is an old strategy that is also now more important thanks to the new tax code.

-How?
+How can you get a tax savings without taking a deduction?
 By making a Qualified Charitable Distribution from your IRA for an amount of up to $100,000.
 This does not give you a charitable deduction, instead the distribution from your IRA is never counted as income!
 The cautionary point is this.
 The distribution from your IRA must go directly to the charity and never to a DAF, to yourself or to your bank account.
 See IRA Charitable Rollovers.

 This third strategy estimates the “cost” to you of the changes to the tax laws.
 Under this strategy you adjust your donations down to the net of your previous year’s donation taking into account the tax benefit.